Alcohol and IBS - Is Alcohol an IBS Trigger?

 Tip Takeaway: When it comes to IBS, alcohol is the devil's brew.
 Avoid completely, or limit your drinking to small quantities, infrequent occasions, and happy (not stressful) events.

-- Is alcohol an IBS trigger?
-Yes!
+- Yes!
 Alcohol is a strong GI irritant (and a potential colon carcinogen).

 - It can cause painful spasms, urgency, and diarrhea, as well as bloating and rebound constipation.

 - The worst drinks?
 Ones that contain other IBS triggers as well:

 - Dairy or coconut cream (pina coladas, creme liqueurs)

 - Fruit juices that are high in fructose (a FODMAP)